offchan42/superkeras/README.md

 # keras_helpers
-A bunch of Keras utilities and paper implementations written with TensorFlow backend
+A bunch of Keras utilities and paper implementations written under TensorFlow backend

 ## How to use
 - `import kerashelper` to use use functions and classes in the file.